Quantcast

 Statistically, women may be more susceptible to sinus issues and sinusitis compared to men.
 According to Dr. Paul Schalch Lepe of SoCal Breathe Free, there are good, effective solutions to sinus diseases nowadays.

 “Sinusitis will definitely take a lot out of a patient’s health and their quality of life,” Dr. Schalch Lepe told the East San Diego News.
 “And I think that reluctance to do something about it is probably because of the lack of awareness that there are such effective, minimally invasive solutions that can be pursued and completed in an efficient way.
-But once you learn about these approaches that might not regard a surgery that can actually be completed in the office in a minimally invasive fashion under local anesthesia, I think most people would agree like, ‘Oh, absolutely.
+But once you learn about these approaches that might not require a surgery that can actually be completed in the office in a minimally invasive fashion under local anesthesia, I think most people would agree like, ‘Oh, absolutely.
 That's definitely worth worth considering.’”

 Nasal inflammation, also referred to as sinusitis, involves the inflammation or swelling of the sinus lining, according to the American Sinus Institute.
 This condition can obstruct air passages, leading to increased mucus production and the potential for infection.
 It's a relatively common issue, often triggered by something as ordinary as the common cold.

-Sinusitis tends to affect women more than, according to JNJ Med Tech.
+Sinusitis tends to affect women more than men, according to JNJ Med Tech.
 It is estimated that sinusitis affects 16% of women each year, compared to 10% of men.
 Overall, chronic sinusitis affects 35 million people per year.

 Gender differences can also influence the symptoms experienced as a result of sinusitis.
 According to the Consequences of Chronic Rhinosinusitis on Blood Pressure study, it was concluded that 2% of men and 4% of women who experience inflammation of sinus also experience a significant increase in blood pressure, especially in patient groups over 50 years of age.